-Load Style: This loads the selected style to the current song.
+Load highlighted style: This loads the selected style to the current song

-Play current chords with style: This plays the current song with the selected style.
+Play current chords with highlighted style: This plays the current song with the selected style.

-Load Demo .SGU Song: This opens a demo song of the selected style.
+Load demo song for highlighted style: This opens a demo song (.SGU) of the selected style.

-Play pre-made demo .m4a file: You can hear a pre-made audio demo of the selected style.
+Play pre-made audio demo for highlighted style: You can hear a pre-made audio demo of the selected style.

-Revert to Remembered StyleName: This quickly reverts to the remembered style after loading other styles.
+Revert to remembered style: This quickly reverts to the remembered style after loading other styles.

-Set Remembered StyleName to highlighted: This sets the selected style as a remembered style so that you can easily revert to it after loading other styles.
+Set remembered style to highlighted style: This sets the selected style as a remembered style so that you can easily revert to it after loading other styles.

-Set Remembered StyleName to current loaded: This sets the currently loaded style as a remembered style.
+Set remembered style to currently loaded style: This sets the currently loaded style as a remembered style.

-Set Dialog Options: This menu item opens the StylePicker Options dialog with additional options for the StylePicker.
+Set StylePicker options: This opens a dialog with additional options for the StylePicker.

-Reset Dialog to Defaults: This resets both the StylePicker and the StylePicker Options dialog to default settings.
+Reset StylePicker to defaults: This resets the StylePicker and StylePicker Options dialog to default settings.